odoo/documentation/content/developer/tutorials/server_framework_101/12_inheritance.rst

 .. exercise:: Add business logic to the CRUD methods.

-    - Prevent deletion of a property if its state is not 'New' or 'Canceled'
+    - Prevent deletion of a property if its state is not 'New' or 'Cancelled'

     Tip: create a new method with the :func:`~odoo.api.ondelete` decorator and remember that ``self`` can be a recordset with more than one record.